• Share this on:

 This trend offers opportunities for products/product groups that:

-• Are related to the various aspects of wellness, including garden furniture, spa and yoga items (soap, hammam towels), easy chairs, luxury bed textiles and travel accessories
+• Are related to the various aspects of wellness, such as spa and yoga items (soap, hammam towels), candles, garden furniture, easy chairs, luxury bed textiles and travel accessories;

-• Include natural raw materials/fibres or natural colours
+• Include natural raw materials or natural colours;

-• Appeal to the new ‘young old’ consumer, as the relatively wealthy older generation is fitter than ever
+• Appeal to the new ‘young old’ consumer;

 Threats

-• For Millennial and Gen Z consumers, sustainability is personal and directly linked to their well-being.
-Moreover, because products without clear social and environmental benefits do not help these new consumers improve their well-being, they will be ignored.
+• Sustainability is personal and directly linked to consumers’ wellbeing, especially for younger generations.
+Products without clear social/environmental benefits do not help these consumers to improve their wellbeing and will be ignored.

 Figure 10: CBI webinar on wellness in HDHT